mikedinaz/ClusteredPoller/README.md

 The clustered poller, `clpoll`, is a replacement poller for the RTG system.
 It stems from a need for a faster, more intelligent poller that minimizes polling time and database load.

+**This version was forked to include small changes to support MySQL 8.x***

+The 'my_bool' type is no longer used in MySQL source code.
+Any third-party code that used this type to represent C boolean variables should use the bool or int C type instead.

 Features
 --------